djcooke/compendium/contributing.md

 If you can make the changes yourself, submitting a pull request is easiest for me!
-If it's a large change or you're not sure it'll be accepted for some reason, it would be best to open an issue or contact me on Discord before you spend the time on it.
+If it's a large change or you're not sure it'll be accepted for some reason, it would be best to open an issue or contact me on Discord to discuss before you spend the time on it.

 [GitHub repo](https://github.com/djcooke/compendium)